kmalakoff/testmatrix-compat/README.md

 }
 ```

-Every key in the suite object designates a test group.
-Groups are arrays of tests, where each test is represented as a plain object.
+Every key in your suite object designates a test group.
+Groups are arrays of tests, where each test is represented as an object.
 To determine if a test passes or not, we'll compare if the actual and expected values match using the specified assert function.
 You can use your own assert function or choose from the included ones: `equal`, `notEqual`, `deepEqual` and `notDeepEqual`.

 ```js
 const { equal, notEqual, deepEqual, notDeepEqual } = require("testmatrix")